 Stay safe and anonymous while streaming

-Just because you’re not downloading files to your devices when you stream doesn’t mean there aren’t any risks.
-As mentioned above, it’s important to make sure that you’re using a legitimate site that has appropriately licensed its content.
+Just because you’re not downloading files to your device when you stream doesn’t mean there aren’t any risks.
+As mentioned above, it’s important to make sure that you’re using a legitimate site that has licensed its content appropriately.

 Moreover, you can use a VPN to encrypt your connection to keep you private online.
 VPNs let you easily change your (virtual) location, which can prevent streaming services and advertisers from targeting you based on where you are.